andrewargatkiny/dense-attention/README.md

 This repository hosts the code of the official implementation and the experiments for the paper "MatMuls are Enough for Efficient and Performant Linear-Time Attention".
+It also holds the code of the framework for training and evaluation of efficient  linear-time architectures, which is under active development and will be used in future research.

 > ICML 2025 Workshops version of the paper:
 > * LCFM (short format) https://openreview.net/forum?id=yLh58rr4JX